JeffGiroux/ericom-sp-onboarding/README.md

 3. View results

-TBD - validate tenant in Ericom.
-Validate NCM configs.
+TBD - validate tenant and policies in Ericom.

 ### Decommissioning